 Again, we will discuss in the following the physical meaning of $Y_{\xi\chi}$ and $T_{\xi\chi}$.
 Summarizing these results, we can write

 where we used the definition for the critical temperatures $T_{\xi}$, $T_{\chi}$ and $T_{\xi\chi}$ previously introduced.

-The three adimensional extension thresholds $Y_\xi/Y_b$, $Y_\chi/Y_b$ and $Y_{\xi\chi}/Y_b$ are plotted versus the adimensional temperature $K_BT/(hY_b^2)$ in Fig.\ref{fig:FRA:InfN_Critic_Softened}.
+The three dimensionless extension thresholds $Y_\xi/Y_b$, $Y_\chi/Y_b$ and $Y_{\xi\chi}/Y_b$ are plotted versus the dimensionless temperature $K_BT/(hY_b^2)$ in Fig.\ref{fig:FRA:InfN_Critic_Softened}.
 We can already anticipate that brittle or ductile behavior depends on the sign of $Y_\chi-Y_\xi$.
-Indeed, we have a brittle fracture if $Y_\chi<Y_\xi$ (light blue shaded area in Fig.\ref{fig:FRA:InfN_Critic_Softened}), and a ductile fracture if $Y_\chi>Y_\xi$ (pink shaded area in Fig.\ref{fig:FRA:InfN_Critic_Softened}).
+Indeed, we have a brittle fracture if $Y_\chi<Y_\xi$, and a ductile fracture if $Y_\chi>Y_\xi$ (see Fig.\ref{fig:FRA:InfN_Critic_Softened}).
 In the first brittle case, the rupture occurs for $Y=Y_{\xi\chi}$.
 In the second ductile case, the softening occurs for $Y=Y_\xi$ and rupture for $Y=Y_\chi$.
 We observe therefore that it exists a brittle-to-ductile transition temperature $T^*$ that separates the brittle behavior from the ductile one (see the yellow point in Fig.\ref{fig:FRA:InfN_Critic_Softened}).
 This temperature is defined by equating $Y_\xi$ and $Y_\chi$, as follows

 When solved, this equation gives the value of $T^*$ as

 Interestingly, this quantity can be also explicitly written in terms of the elastic constants of the system

 To justify the introduction of all these quantities and notations, we use now Eqs.(\ref{forzafin}), (\ref{xifin}) and (\ref{chifin}) to observe the behavior of the system with different values of $N$ and temperature $T$.
 In particular, we consider Fig.\ref{fig:FRA:InfN_Critic_Softened} and we show the system behavior for three values of the temperature belonging to the regions $0<T<T^*$ (brittle response, Fig.\ref{fig:FRA:LargeN_Fracture_Soft_Pip_BRIT}), $T^*<T<T_\xi$ (ductile response, Fig.\ref{fig:FRA:LargeN_Fracture_Soft_Pip_DUCT}), and $T_\xi<T<T_\chi$ (over-ductile response, Fig.\ref{fig:FRA:LargeN_Fracture_Soft_Pip_OVERDUCT}).
 We do not consider values of the temperature larger than $T_\chi$ since, in this case, all elements are broken due to the only thermal effects, without the application of mechanical actions.